-The best ones include the namesake Padron peppers (€2), the garlic and chili shrimp (gambas pil-pil; €6), the blood sausage (morcilla; €6), the notably excellent piquillo peppers stuffed with cheese-infused béchamel, and the lamb shoulder topped with goat cheese (espaldilla de cordero; €7).
-There's a selection of Spanish wines and beers.
-Note that Padron, which is open for dinner only, fills up quickly, so be sure to book in advance.
+The best ones include the namesake Padron peppers, the garlic and chili shrimp (gambas pil-pil), the blood sausage (morcilla), the piquillo peppers stuffed with cheese-infused béchamel, and the lamb shoulder topped with goat cheese (espaldilla de cordero).
+A selection of Spanish wines and beers are available. €35 or so will buy you a full meal with a drink.

 Once here, it's worth roaming the neighborhood, especially Krúdy, Reviczky, and Ötpacsirta Streets, lined with beautiful pre-war buildings.
 Padron's street was known as "little Vatican," because the Roman Catholic Church owned real estate here before the communist era; this is once again the case today, that's why it's so quiet here at night.